Types of Medical Related Hair Loss

 Types of Medical Related Hair Loss You Should Know

 Hair loss (Alopecia) is a normal body phenomenon with an average loss of 50-100 hair per day in humans.
-The hair cycle is responsible for the constant hair production for this hair loss.

 However, there can be issues with the normal hair cycle resulting in noticeable hair loss.
 Hair loss can affect the entire body's skin but is more common on the scalp.
-Many people suffer from medical related hair loss which is often treated with prescriptions or
+Many people suffer from medical related hair loss which is often treated with prescriptions or cranial prosthesis.

 The scalp has up to 100,000 hair cycles running simultaneously, which is why the scalp is affected more by any interruption in the normal hair cycle of the body.
 Genetics may affect hair loss, although there are other causes, including behavioral or pathological causes.